Single-Family Water Meter Program

 For More Information

-The City of Richmond's Tax Department will handle inquiries related to your water bill.
-If you have questions such as how and when you will be billed, what the water billing rate is, etc. please contact our Tax Department at 604-276-4145.
+The City of Richmond's Tax Department handles inquiries related to water bills.
+Call 604-276-4145 for questions that include how and when you will be billed and the water billing rate.